Deadly tornadoes tear through Texas as severe weather outbreak eyes South

 The truck got flipped, spun around, blown right-side-up and was still operable to drive away!
 I've never seen anything like it.
 Very lucky ending, and grateful to hear reports that the driver is OK! #TXwx https://t.co/9AtlkuomKl— Kathryn Prociv (@KathrynProciv) March 22, 2022

-Jarrell, about 40 miles north of Austin and largely razed by an F5 tornado that killed 27 people on May 27, 1997, was hit again.
+Jarrell, about 40 miles north of Austin and largely razed by an F5 tornado that killed 27 people May 27, 1997, was hit again.

 Farther east, the communities of Crockett and Madisonville, about midway between Dallas and Houston, were also struck by tornadoes, with reports of injuries and individuals trapped.
 Storm chasers took to social media to solicit medical aid and supplies for the hard-hit area.

-In all, the Weather Service received more than 100 reports of severe weather and issued dozens of tornado warnings as the siege of storms charged through central and eastern Texas.
+In all, the Weather Service received more than 100 reports of severe weather and issued dozens of tornado warnings as the siege of storms charged through Central and Eastern Texas.

 A look at all the tornado warnings issued last night and into early this morning.
 One long tracked supercell was tornado warned continuously for ~325 miles, from east of San Antonio to southwest of Shreveport. #TXwx #OKwx #LAwx @JimCantore @JenCarfagno @StephanieAbrams @spann pic.twitter.com/gCNBLXXbDt— Collin Gross (@CollinGrossWx) March 22, 2022